15 June 2017 | Birmingham

 Glugger Group (6 Standard tickets for the price of 5) £45

 *A limited number of tickets will be available to buy on the door, priced at £10.
 Cash only!

-Morag Myerscough founded her prolific design studio, Studio Myerscough in 1993.
-Over the course of the two decades since, the studio’s bold and colourful work has been commissioned to transform many locations from colleges and health centres to London’s iconic Southbank and the otherwise grim Old Street roundabout where she added a great big beach ball of colour.
-Studio Myerscough’s work is characterised by stripes, spots and geometrical patterns, large type and bold colours – often neon yellows and greens.
+Morag Myerscough’ bold colourful work has been commissioned to transform many locations from colleges to London’s iconic Southbank and the otherwise grim Old Street roundabout where she added a great big beach ball of colour.
+He work is characterised by stripes, circles and geometrical patterns, large type and bold colours — often using neons.